KenKundert/nestedtext/doc/reader.rst

 Parsing data can be a difficult challenge.
 One way to reduce the challenge is to reduce the scope of what is being parsed.
-With *NestedText* you can delegate the parsing the of the structure, and instead focus on parsing individual values given as strings.
-A transforming validator line `Voluptuous
+With *NestedText* you can delegate the parsing the of the structure and instead focus on parsing individual values given as strings.
+A transforming validator like `Voluptuous
 <https://github.com/alecthomas/voluptuous>`_ can greatly simply the process.

 To use *Voluptuous* you would create a schema and then apply the schema to the data.
-Normally the schema used to validate the data, but with a little extra plumbing the data can be transformed to the needed form.
-This will be demonstrated with a very simple example.
+Normally the schema is used to validate the data, but with a little extra plumbing the data can be transformed to the needed form.
+The following is a very simple example.

-In order for *voluptuous* to convert the data to the desired type, a converter function is helpful:
+In order for *Voluptuous* to convert the data to the desired type, a converter function is helpful:

 .. code-block:: python